Joe McCann: IRA activities

-McCann was appointed commander of the Official IRA Third Belfast Battalion.
+McCann was appointed Officer Commanding and operations officer of the Third Battalion of the Belfast Brigade, which was centred around the Market area of Belfast.
 By 1970, violence in Northern Ireland had escalated to the point where British soldiers were deployed there in large numbers.
 From 3–5 July 1970, McCann was involved in gun battles during the Falls Curfew between the Official IRA and up to 3,000 British soldiers in the Lower Falls area that left four civilians dead from gunshot wounds, another killed after being hit by an armoured car and 60 injured.
 On 22 May 1971, the first British soldier reported to be killed by the Official IRA, Robert Bankier of the Royal Green Jackets was killed by a unit led by McCann.
 McCann's unit opened fire on a passing British mobile patrol near Cromac Square, hitting the patrol from both sides.
 He was the fourth British soldier to die on active service, and the seventh overall since the conflict began.